 "When you're at the computer, you're focusing, and research shows that your blinking frequency decreases,” she says.
 “Under normal circumstances, we blink about 15 times a minute, but we blink half of that to one-third of that amount when using digital devices.
 That's hard on your eyes.”

-So instead of buying a special pair of glasses you don't need, follow these steps:
+So instead of buying a special pair of glasses you don't need, follow these six steps:

 You can avoid digital eyestrain by simply giving your eyes a break at regular intervals, Coleman says.
 “In ophthalmology, we have a rule for computer time that every 20 minutes you should look at something about 20 feet away for 20 seconds.
 Now it can be hard to remember to do that, but even if you give your eyes a break once or twice an hour, it can really help,” she says.

 As we get older, our tear production declines and increases our risk for dry eyes.
-Blinking less frequently while on the computer exacerbates the problem, says Timothy G. Murray, M.D., president of the American Society of Retina Specialists.
+Blinking less frequently while using the computer exacerbates the problem, says Miami ophthalmologist Timothy G. Murray, M.D.
 “As your cornea becomes less lubricated, things become blurry, your eyes feel gritty, and your eyelids may droop a little bit as they try to protect against the dryness.
 You can avoid this by using artificial-tear eye drops to lubricate your eyes.”

-If you find yourself needing to use drops more than four times a day, the AAO recommends buying preservative-free drops, as many people find the preservatives can irritate their eyes.
+If you find yourself needing to use drops more than four times a day, the American Academy of Ophthalmology AAO recommends buying preservative-free drops, as many people find the preservatives can irritate their eyes.